CUPUM/.github/.github/ISSUE_TEMPLATE/order_issue.md

   2. ...
 - Total cost:
 - Project funds: <!-- Project funding to use for the purchase-->
-- Handler: <!-- Name and email of contact handling the process at the university]-->
+- Handler: C. Benoît, chantal.benoit@umontreal.ca

 ## Providers